 • You’ll also need an air mattress to sleep on, baby wipes which are a quick substitute for a shower, goggles to keep the dust out of your eyes and dust masks if the dust in the air gets a little too much for you, earplugs, some bright lights to go on your bike and last but not least, some crazy outfits and costumes to wear.

-You can read ‘Part 2′ of this blog post here that talks about my my Burning Man experience.
+You can read ‘Part 2′ of this blog post here that talks about my my Burning Man experience and contains more info and tips.